-Hans Gindlesberger is a visual artist whose practice works conceptually with a broad range of photographic traditions and photo-adjacent processes in seeking to expand the definition of the medium itself.
-His current research and studio work focuses on the often overlooked materiality of the image by replicating and translating photographic objects through tactile processes more commonly associated with sculpture, drawing, glass casting, and printmaking.
+Hans Gindlesberger works conceptually with a broad range of photographic traditions and photo-adjacent processes in seeking to expand the definition of the medium itself.
+His current research and studio work focuses on the often-overlooked materiality of the image by replicating and translating photographic objects through tactile processes more commonly associated with sculpture, drawing, glass casting, and printmaking.
 His projects are often anchored in geographies that alternate between real and simulated spaces.

 Department of Art & Design